movisens/movisensxs-api/README.md

 If there is an unsuccessful response then an MovisensXSException or a subclass of MovisensXSException will be thrown.

-The API throws the following runtime exceptions:
+The API throws the following exceptions:

   - AuthorizationException: for a 401 or 403 response
   - NotFoundException: for a 404 response